Mr. Potato Head: Versions

 In 2011, it was announced at the New York Toy Fair that a second Elvis Mr. Potato Head (based on his 1968 TV special) would be released, as well as sets for The Wizard of Oz (Dorothy, Scarecrow, Tin Man and the Lion), the Three Stooges, Star Trek (Kirk and Kor), and SpongeBob SquarePants.
-These were all released through PPW toys.
-From Hasbro.
+These were all released through PPW Toys from Hasbro.

-Since 2011, new models of the Mr. Potato Head toys, commonly referred to as Jason, have been produced.
-The Mrs. Potato Head version of the toy was also brought out in early 2012, commonly known as Rachel, and has a baked bean-like head.
 In 2012, Hasbro and PPW Toys released Mr. Potato Head in Batman form for the movie The Dark Knight Rises.
 The model, known as "The Dark Spud", features Mr. Potato Head dressed up as the Caped Crusader.
 Before the release, the model was unveiled at the 2012 New York Toy Fair.
-In 2014, to celebrate The Simpsons' 25th anniversary, a Homer Simpson Mr. Potato Head was produced.
+In 2014, to celebrate The Simpsons' 25th anniversary, PPW Toys produced a Homer Simpson-themed Mr. Potato Head.

-In 2019, Toy Story 4-themed Mr. and Mrs. Potato Heads were released.
-These versions feature the "Jason" model of the spuds with a mix of various parts, including the classic versions of the arms and shoes, (near) film-accurate facial features and the newer designs of the parts.

 On April Fools Day 2019, Hasbro jokingly announced that Mr. Potato Head would be replaced by "Mr. Avo Head", a hipster avocado.

+To celebrate the release of Toy Story 4, Hasbro produced new Toy Story versions of Mr. and Mrs. Potato Head.
+These versions feature the "Active Adventures" model of the bodies and ears with a mix of various parts, including the classic versions of the arms and shoes, film-accurate facial features and the newer designs of the parts.
+Hasbro also produced new "Active Adventures" versions of "Woody's Tater Roundup" and "Spud Lightyear".